Minority Coaches On the Move In High-Profile Basketball Programs

 “Our new coach is the right man to maintain and build upon IU’s long and storied traditions.
 Equally important to us are high academic expectations and the core character values of the university,” said IU President Adam Herbert in a statement posted on the university’s athletic Web site.
 “I am convinced that our new coach understands fully and is determined to meet Indiana University’s high overall expectations.”

 Davis apparently didn’t meet those expectations while at IU.
 Despite leading the team to a surprise NCAA championship game appearance in 2002, he was never fully welcomed in Bloomington.
-He replaced Hoosier legend Bobby Knight, who wore out his welcome with administrators after several high-profile incidents and was publicly opposed to Davis’ promotion to the top job.
+Davis replaced Hoosier legend Bobby Knight, who wore out his welcome with administrators after several high-profile incidents and was publicly against Davis’ promotion to the top job.
 Several disappointing seasons bred frustration and anger among IU fans, eventually leading to Davis’ resignation at the end of last season.
-He now returns to his home state of Alabama to take the reins at UAB.

 “I can’t explain to you how excited I am to be back in Alabama and to have an opportunity to lead a basketball program again,” Davis said at his introductory press conference.